waleed563/bank-customer-segmentation/readme.md

 Instead of treating all customers the same, banks can group similar customers together and offer each group a tailored product or service.

-This model takes customer financial data and assigns them to a segment so the bank can make smarter decisions.

 ---

 ## Dataset